Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 There are two primordial forms of scientific reasoning; rational proof (deductive knowledge/Baconian method) and empiric verification (inductive wisdom/Goethian method).
 Regenerative science should in principal integrate both approaches to making Truth claims through abductive reasoning based on known priors (Bayesian inferrence).
 Such truth claims are essentially perspectives.

 **Technological Assumptions**
+From a practical standpoint, the story of computers starts with Claude Shann

 As such it would seem that active inference augmented by general systematics are a hand and glove fit for this task.